ryanbarouki/two-thirds/README.md

 # TODO
-- add the user's ranking to the results
+- how to page
-- leaderboard page
+- share option
 - test cases for back-end stuff
 - Improve styling
-    - hide yesterday's scores under dropdown
     - icons and logo
-- make the guess input a slider?
-Not sure
-- add loading markers before data has been fetched - not crucial but nice
 - serverside validation for the username and guess
 # Notes
 - Countdown refreshes to next occurence of midnight once it has passed and gets the previous day results again